gndpwnd/archive-frontend/content/posts/The_Only_8_Things_You_Can_Sell_As_a_Business_Owner.md

 ---
-title: "The Only 8 Things You Can Sell As a Business Owner"
+title: "The Only 8 Things You Can Sell As A Business Owner"
 date: "2022-02-08"
 description: "ah short"
 tags: [